academic-templates/tex-book-template/README.md

 - `parts`: This folder contains every part other than chapters or appendices (i.e. abstract, foreword, references, acronyms, ...), one TeX file for each of them, to be included in `main.tex`.
 - `styles`: This folder contains the available styles.
 Most of the included one should not be edited.

-> This structure follows the same one as for [this master thesis template](https://github.com/dhondta/tex-master-thesis-template).
+> This structure follows the same one as for [this master thesis template](https://github.com/dhondta/tex-book-template).

 > This particular template features a style especially designed for publishing at [Lambert Academic Publishing](https://www.lap-publishing.com/), `style/lap-publishing-book.sty`.

-## Compilation
+## :gear: Compilation

 The compilation can easilly be configured in [Texmaker](https://en.wikipedia.org/wiki/Texmaker) by defining a *Quick Build Command*: